pawpandey/scripts/checklist.md

             - CampaignMap.cs:188 // Open narrator for zone rewards
                 - CampaignMap.cs:184 // zoneIntro.HasValue
             - CampaignSet.cs:273 // HandleZoneClearReward
+- Why does adding the PopToSet with true fix the issue?
+- Completed onboarding steps reappear on users while server data is deployed during their session
 - Use a Json serialized class for the localization enum
 - Step 36 should autocomplete for old users
 - Multi-day soak tests for onboarding